TomVollerthun1337/DavidSedley.github.io/content/publications/articles.md

 forthcoming in A. Marmodoro (ed.), special Empedocles number of _Rhizomata_

 ### ‘Self-sufficiency as a divine attribute in Greek philosophy'
-forthcoming in A. Hunt and L. Marlow (eds.), _Greening the Gods in the Ancient World_
+forthcoming in A. Hunt and H. Marlow (eds.), _Greening the Gods in the Ancient World_